peedrohj/product-api/README.md

 $ pip install -r requirements.txt
 ```

-> **Note**: It's recommended to use a virtual envoirement, you can see more about that [here](https://virtualenv.pypa.io/en/latest/installation.html).
+> **Note**: It's recommended to use a virtual environment, you can see more about that [here](https://virtualenv.pypa.io/en/latest/installation.html).

 *  Next, you need to setup a postgres instace.

 For this API i used a docker instace for postgres, you can se how to do that [here](https://hub.docker.com/_/postgres)

-> **Note**: You need update the code to use your database credentials, you can do that by navigating to api/database/config.py and update it with your credentials.
+> **Note**: You need change the code to use your database credentials, you can do that by navigating to api/database/config.py and update it with your credentials.

-For default the code will try to connect to database with these configutaions
+For default the app will try to connect to database with these configurations

 ``` python
 POSTGRES_USER="postgres"